canro91/canro91.github.io/_posts/2019-11-11-GitGuideForTfsUsers.md

 To get the most recent changes from a server, with TFS, you "get latest version".

 With Git, you need to "pull" from a remote branch on a server.
 Use `git pull origin my-branch`.

 By convention, the name associated to the sync server is _origin_.
+You can add other remotes if needed.

 ### Branch = Branch + Checkout